Baden, St. Louis: Public transit

-Earliest form of public transit serving the Baden area was a line of horse-drawn omnibuses, which ran down Broadway to East Grand Avenue.
+The earliest form of public transit serving the Baden area was a line of horse-drawn omnibuses, which ran down Broadway to East Grand Avenue.
 Fred Kraft and Jacob Bittner started it during the first St. Louis Fair in 1856.
 A similar line ran on Broadway from Third and Market Street to Breman, beginning in 1845, operated by Erastus Wells and Calvin Case.
 This line was later extended to Bissell's Point.
 In 1870, Case purchased the Baden line and converted it into a horse car line by laying a single track from the market house in Baden to Gano Avenue.
 The horse walked on a plank walk in the center of the track and passengers sometimes had to help put the car back upon the rails.
 Three open sided cars were used, which had canvas curtains for use in bad weather.
 Baden and St. Louis Railroad Company later became a division of the St. Louis Railroad Company with offices at 3700 North Broadway.
 This company operated a cable line on Broadway from East Grand south to Keokuk Street.
 All divisions of this company were electrified during the 1890s and were absorbed by the United Railways Company in the transit consolidation of 1899.
 Since August 1956, buses have replaced streetcars on the Broadway line.
 The water division operated an electric trolley line from Baden to Chain of Rocks for many years.
 It is now a freight hauling line with a connection to the Burlington Railroad.